 It is so incredibly flavorful and also very easy to make.
 It reminds me of my sticky tofu recipe, but with a good kick of spicy flavor, thanks to the addition of gochujang paste.

 By the way, have you tried cooking with gochujang paste yet?
 If you love spicy food and Asian flavor, then you need to give it a try.
 I LOVE that stuff!
 It is spicy, but also a little sweet and almost smoky, too.
 The natural sticky texture is fun to cook with and will color your dish to a nice red-ish hue that I find appetizing.

-I have already featured gochujang paste in my vegan creamy gochujang pasta recipe on the blog, which is amazingly delicious by the way, but I'm always looking for more ways to use that Korean spicy paste.
+I have already featured gochujang paste in my vegan creamy gochujang pasta, gochujang aioli and my gochujang soup recipes on the blog, which are amazingly delicious by the way, but I'm always looking for more ways to use that Korean spicy paste.

 And what's better than including it in a speedy tofu recipe for a weeknight dinner?
 This spicy gochujang tofu recipe is done so quickly and also is completely vegan: you can whip up the sauce while the tofu is roasting in the pan, then pour the sauce over and done!
 It is rich in umami flavor and coats the tofu bites so nicely.